Can You Get a Small Business Loan for Real Estate?

 What Types of Commercial Real Estate Loans Are Available?

-There are a number of different commercial real estate loan options on the market for small businesses.
+There are a number of different loan options for commercial real estate investing.
 In this next section, we’ll cover some of the more popular ones.

 Traditional Commercial Real Estate Loans From a Bank